7 Best Alternatives to Recurring Deposits (RDs) in India

 2. Can I withdraw my money anytime from these alternatives?

 Not all.
-SIPs and debt funds offer high liquidity, but PPF, SSY, and annuities have lock-in periods.
+SIPs and debt funds offer high liquidity, but PPF, SSY, ULIPs, and endowment plans all come with lock-in periods, and chit fund liquidity depends on the bidding cycle rather than being available on demand.

 3. Are returns from these options taxable?